MicrosoftDocs/winrt-api/windows.ui.xaml.media/loadedimagesurface_decodedsize.md

 # Windows.UI.Xaml.Media.LoadedImageSurface.DecodedSize

 ## -description
-Gets the size of the decoded image.
+Gets the size of the decoded image in device independent pixels.

 ## -property-value
-The size of the decoded image.
+The size of the decoded image in device independent pixels.

 ## -remarks